HOME | The Pilots | The

 Of course, all the information on the displays above is GPS based.
 We normally tune the associated VOR and NDB stations that define a route and display their output on the RMIs (which can NOT point to the GPS waypoints).
 However, our real backup is a second GPS built into the panel into which we input a duplicate flight plan and display its output on the copilots nav display.
 This way at each waypoint, we can compare the two displays to provide a check against (pilot) input errors.

-As an aside, it’s interesting to note that many of the VOR and NDB stations along our routes are "on request only" (for a small fee of course).
+As an aside, its interesting to note that many of the VOR and NDB stations along our routes are "on request only" (for a small fee of course).

 Satellite data provided by The Living Earth ® Inc./Earth Imaging © 1996, All Rights Reserved.